katylouise/address_book/README.md

 # Address Book

 Simple address book application built using Angular.
-A user can add, edit and delete contacts.
+A user can view, add, edit and delete contacts.

 # Getting Started